cysouw/diathesis/text/c13_zumInfinitive.md

 - ^^?^ Der Millionär ist Häuser am Kaufen.
 :::

 It is important to realise that this section only deals with the *sein+am‑In­fi­ni­tiv* construction.
-There are various other grammaticalised progressive constructions that are similar, but should be separated from it.
+There are various other grammaticalised progressive constructions that are similar, but should be kept distinct.
 The *sein+im‑In­fi­ni­tiv* is a progressive of change (see [@sec:zuminfinitive-sein-im]) and the *bleiben+am‑In­fi­ni­tiv* construction is a continuative progressive (see [@sec:zuminfinitive-bleiben-am]).
 In contrast, the *sein+beim‑In­fi­ni­tiv* construction is not analysed as a progressive here, but as an absentive (see [@sec:zuminfinitiv-sein-beim]).

 ### *sein+im‑In­fi­ni­tiv* Progressive change (*Mutativprogressiv*) {#sec:zuminfinitive-sein-im}

-Gárgyán [-@gargyan2010: 42--43] only quickly mentioned the *sein+im‑In­fi­ni­tiv* progressive as a variant of the *am* progressive.
+Gárgyán [-@gargyan2010: 42--43] only briefly mentions the *sein+im‑In­fi­ni­tiv* progressive as a variant of the *am* progressive.
 The *im* variant is frequently attested in the fixed expression *im Kommen sein* 'to be approaching' [@next a].
 From a quick search in the ~~DWDS~~ corpus it is quite obvious that the *sein+im‑In­fi­ni­tiv* progressive has a straightforward semantic profile that is different from the *sein+am‑In­fi­ni­tiv*.
 The *im‑In­fi­ni­tiv* is used either for processes that are increasing, like *wachsen* 'to grow' [@next b] or for processes that are decreasing, like *abklingen* 'to abate' [@next b].
-Summarised, the *sein+im‑In­fi­ni­tiv* is a progressive with an additional aspect that something is changing.
+Summarising, the *sein+im‑In­fi­ni­tiv* is a progressive with an additional connotation that something is changing.

 ::: ex
 - Aber der Frühling ist im Kommen.^[~~DWDS~~: Langer Winter.
 Schneeschmelze | Texte, 2010-02-16.]